Australia tourism sets sights on China's independent tourist

-SYDNEY (Reuters) - Australia is planning a A$40 million global tourism campaign to help fill the economic hole left by the commodities downturn, targeting a growing group of Chinese holidaymakers who favor independent itineraries over traditional large group packages.
+SYDNEY, Jan 12 (Reuters) - Australia is planning a A$40 million global tourism campaign to help fill the economic hole left by the commodities downturn, targeting a growing group of Chinese holidaymakers who favour independent itineraries over traditional large group packages.

 Government data released on Tuesday showed a record 1 million Chinese tourists flocked to Australia in the past 12 months, up from a mere 100,000 fifteen years ago.
 Beaten in absolute numbers only by New Zealand, China is the fastest growing group with a total spending of A$7.7 billion last year.

-Australia’s marketing campaign, to be launched later this month, will be geared towards a new breed of young and independent traveler from China drawn to Australia’s natural beauty.
+Australia’s marketing campaign, to be launched later this month, will be geared towards a new breed of young and independent traveller from China drawn to Australia’s natural beauty.

 “We are aiming for the young middle class who’s got the confidence but also financial means to be able to travel further and stay longer while managing their itineraries, rather than being led by the hand,” said Leo Seaton, Tourism Australia’s spokesman.